Jump to:

 Epidemiology including risk factors and primary prevention

-LEMS is rare with an estimated annual incidence of 0.17 per million and a prevalence of 2.5 per million.3
+LEMS is a rare, autoimmune disease with an estimated global prevalence of about 2.8 per million.3

-Botulism is rare with approximately 100 cases reported annually in the United States.
+Botulism is a rare, neurotoxin mediated disease, with approximately 100 cases reported annually in the United States.

 CMSs are rare disorders associated with genetic defects of the NMJ transmission with a prevalence of around 1-9 / 1,000,000